Multilevel Motion Planning: A Fiber Bundle Formulation

 which corresponds to the removal of (1) flaps on lid, (2) lid, (3) right side, (4) left side, (5) back/front elements.
-The notation $SE(2)$ is an abbreviation for the special euclidean group \citep{selig_2004}, the group of position and orientation of a rigid body in 2D space.
 We show the benchmarks in Fig.~\ref{fig:21D_box_folding_benchmark}.
 The best performing algorithm is QMP with $0.68$s of planning time.
 QRRT performs worse with around $6.4$s.
 We discuss this performance difference in Sec.~\ref{sec:discussion}.
 Both QMP and QRRT together with QMP* outperform all other planning algorithms, i.e. no OMPL algorithm was able to solve this scenario in our timelimit.

-\subsection{24-dof Dubins Cars crossing (3 levels)}
+\subsubsection{24-dof Dubins Cars crossing (3 levels)}

-With several companies pushing towards autonomous driving \citep{fridman_2019}, we increasingly need efficient algorithms to solve coordination of multiple car-like robots under non-holonomic constraints.
-We concentrate here on the problem of planning motions for eight dubin cars \citep{dubins_1957}, which are cars with constant forward speed, which we can steer left or right.
+With several companies pushing towards autonomous driving, we need increasingly more efficient algorithms to coordinate multiple car-like robots under non-holonomic constraints.
+We concentrate here on the problem of planning motions for eight Dubins cars \citep{dubins_1957}, which are cars with constant forward speed, which we can steer left or right.
 The cars start on different ends of a crossroad (in reverse direction) and we need them to cross the road while avoiding each other (Fig.~\ref{fig:24D_crossing_cars}).
 We impose a fiber bundle as

 which corresponds to the reduction onto a disk inscribed in the car and the removal of the upper four robots, respectively.
 We show the benchmark in Fig.~\ref{fig:24D_crossing_cars_benchmark}.
-We see that QRRT performs best with a planning time of $0.28$s closely followed by QRRT* ($0.29$s) and QMP ($1.77$s).
+QRRT performs best with a planning time of $0.28$s closely followed by QRRT* ($0.29$s) and QMP ($1.77$s).
 QMP* performs less well with $12.41$s of planning time.
 Except EST with planning time of around $54$s, there was no non-bundle algorithm able to solve this coordination problem in the timelimit given.